 1.1 Site description

 This Noise Management Plan (NMP) has been produced for Essex Waste Limited for their site situated at Stour Business Park, Little Wratting, near Haverhill, CB9 7TD (‘The Site’).
 The grid reference for the site is TL 69779 47520.
-The local authority for The Site is Suffolk County Council, and West Suffolk District Council.
+The local authorities for The Site are Suffolk County Council, and West Suffolk District Council.
 This plan supports an application for a bespoke permit for the treatment of waste to produce soil, soil substitutes and aggregates, primarily within a recycling building.
 The Site will accept no more than 250,000 tonnes per annum.

 The bespoke permit mirrors the waste codes permitted in SR 2022 No.1, excluding any combustible waste.

 The Site is surrounded by a combination of industrial, residential and rural receptors.
-Though, the NIA recognises the residential receptors only to be at risk of adverse noise impacts.
+However, the NIA recognises only the residential receptors to be at risk of adverse noise impacts.
 The noise levels throughout the day will vary, depending on planned deliveries, collections and operational requirements etc. In accordance with The Site’s EMS, processing of waste only takes place between the following hours:

 08:00 – 18:00; Monday to Friday